-Many people are searching for an antique Canterbury because they find it such a useful and attractive piece of furniture.
+Many people are searching for antique Canterbury furniture because they find it to be both useful and attractive.
 They also love the history behind it.
 A Canterbury is a piece of occasional furniture that is a low stand or rack, created for storing media including magazines, books, newspapers or sheet music.
-It typically has slatted storage partitions and it usually has an open top so you can easily reach in and access the items stored inside.
+Canterbury magazine racks typically have slatted storage partitions and they usually have an open top so you can easily reach in and access the items stored inside.
 However, sometimes there is a shelf on top and you reach in through the front.
 Other types are in an open U shape.
 It is generally quite portable due to its compact size, and sometimes has casters to make it easy to roll around.

-The history behind these versatile pieces is very interesting.
+The history behind versatile Canterbury furniture is very interesting.
 They were originally crafted by furniture makers in England at the end of the 1700s.
 It is said that the name comes from the fact that the Archbishop of Canterbury, the most important English bishop and leader of the Church of England, commissioned one to be built for him.
 The name stuck!
 Throughout the 1800s the designs became more and more ornate, and by the 1860s the furniture style had traveled to America, where it was considered a status symbol.
 Every wealthy home had to have one!

 Other pieces in our canterbury collection include armoires, a great fit in any home office.
 Perhaps an end table in this style could be the perfect spot for a table lamp.
 For your bedroom furniture needs, perhaps a canterbury dresser can help.
 Maybe a headboard, or sideboard with a hutch could fill this need.